alexanderbrown/snomed-squasher/README.md

 1. `pip install -r requirements.txt`
 1. Obtain a zipfile of the relevant SNOMED CT Ontology: `SNOMED CT UK Clinical Edition, RF2: Full, Snapshot & Delta`, available from [NHS TRUD](https://isd.digital.nhs.uk/trud/)
 1. Run `setup.py`, specifying the location of the zipfile, and the destination directory to copy the CDR files to.
-    - If you already have a CDR built, you can skip the setup script.
-Instead, just set the `EXISTING_SNOMED_CDR` variable in a `.env` file to your existing CDR directory.
+    - If you already have a CDR built, or a SNOMED CT directory, you can skip the setup script.
+Instead, just set the `SNOMED_DEFINITIONS` variable in a `.env` file to your existing CDR directory.
-1. You can then delete the original SNOMED files - only the CDR copy is needed
+    - You also don't need to run setup; instead the path to the Definitions can be manually specified when creating a `Snomed` object.

 ## Usage Notes
 * Concept name resolution is currently implemented as being case insensitive.
 This may cause issues in certain cases, e.g. blood group haplotypes. (see [Snomed Guidance on Case Significance](https://confluence.ihtsdotools.org/display/DOCEG/Case+Significance)).
 It is not a problem for my use case, so I haven't fixed it.